Ngregory3/4180FinalProject/README.md

 | GND               | GND  | GND           | GND               |
 | x2 5V             |      |               | 5V                |

+# Code
 ## Mbed Code<br>
 The Mbed code takes in input from the LIDAR sensor to determine if an intruder has entered the room.
 The mbed also controls the RGB LED output and speaker based on the current state of the alarm system and the settings given by the C# application.
-Finally, the Mbed will send a signal to the Rasbperry Pi when the alarm system is triggered to alert the Node-Red email system. <br>
+Finally, the Mbed will send a signal to the Rasbperry Pi when the alarm system is triggered to alert a Node-Red email system.
 The Mbed is connected to the Rasbperry Pi through a Serial connection, which will send and recieve messages to and from the C# Application.<br>

 **MbedSecuritySystem.cpp**<br>
 Once compiled and running on the Mbed, the Mbed code will set the speaker period to 500 Hz.<br>